Save the Date

 Black tie attire

 The Prevent Cancer Foundation Annual Spring Gala is recognized as one of Washington’s premier events, attracting more than 900 guests from the business, diplomatic, government, medical, sports, media and social communities.
 The gala is recognized as one of “Washington’s Top 100 Events” by BizBash, and is a widely attended event, meeting all standards of official conduct.
 The 2016 Annual Spring Gala raised $1.5 million and on average, 84 cents of each dollar raised through the Gala directly supports the Foundation’s mission.
-Since 1994, the gala has raised more than $25 million to support cancer research, screening programs for underserved communities and advocacy activities.

 His Excellency, the Ambassador of Italy, Armando Varricchio, and Mrs. Varricchio